devonfw-tutorials/katacoda-scenarios/cobigen-angular-client-generation/step4.md

 Switch back to the second terminal to compile the angular app and run the frontend server.
 `ng serve --host 0.0.0.0 --disable-host-check`{{execute T2}}

-You can check out the application by opening the following link: https://[[HOST_SUBDOMAIN]]-4200-[[KATACODA_HOST]].environments.katacoda.com/
+Check out the application.
+Open the 'Application' tab or click on the following link to open the application in a new browser tab. https://[[HOST_SUBDOMAIN]]-4200-[[KATACODA_HOST]].environments.katacoda.com/

 Login with username 'admin' and password 'admin'.